Javadyakuza/TIP3-Docs/Deployments/External/TokenRoot.md

 <span  :class="EIPdis" style="font-size: 1.1rem;">

-Deploying a contract using the `everscale-inpage-provider` is a bit tricky, Please follow the steps below in order to have a successful contract deployment using this tool.
+Deploying a contract using the  everscale-inpage-provider  can be a bit challenging.
+To ensure a successful contract deployment using this tool, please follow the steps outlined below

 ::: danger

-The parameter `initialSupply` must be **zero** if the `initialSupplyTo` is an **zero address**.
+The parameter `initialSupply` must be set to **zero** if the `initialSupplyTo` is **zero address**.

 :::